12 Tips for Holiday User Acquisition

 Make sure to submit new content and features well in advance (at least 2 weeks) to avoid any slow down or temporary shut down in approval.

-Tip 9: Optimize App Store Page for the Holidays.
+Tip 9: Optimize Your App Store Page for Holiday User Acquisition.

 Creating new content for your app can be a big endeavor.
 Even if you don’t take this route — or decide to hold off on paid holiday app install campaigns completely — you can still tap into the holiday spirit through your app store listings.